 Hosted by Scott Sexsmith and Michael Friscolanti, the Editor-in-Chief of Village Media, Inside the Village is a news and current affairs podcast that provides a weekly window into some of the best local journalism from across our chain of Ontario newsrooms.
 Produced by Derek Turner, the program also explores bigger-picture issues that impact people across the province.

-Every episode is available on this news site /insidethevillage.
+Every episode is available HERE.
 If you prefer the audio version, it is available wherever you find your favourite podcasts.

 Have something to say?
 You can reach us at [email protected].